chirp/chirp-embedded-examples/bela/README.md

 Use the connector shipped with Bela to connect a speaker to the LEFT OUT connector.

-This is an example of how the montage should look like :
+See the image below for an example set up :

 ![chirp+bela](chirp+bela.jpg)